-We’re in Kaikoura, a small coastal town on the South island of New Zealand, renowned for its abundance of marine wildlife.
-We have been searching the seas for dusky dolphins with Dolphin Encounter Kaikoura for about an hour now and my initial exhilaration has now curdled.
+We’re in Kaikoura, a small coastal town on the South Island of New Zealand which is renowned for its abundance of marine wildlife.
+We’ve been searching the seas for dusky dolphins with Dolphin Encounter Kaikoura for about an hour now and my initial exhilaration has now curdled.

-The dusky dolphins are swimming up so close to my goggles that I can observe every scar and blemish etched on their murky-blue skin and for a moment my heart goes out to each and every one of them as I imagine the chaos and turmoil they must have encountered in their lives out in the wild ocean.
+The dusky dolphins are swimming up so close to my goggles that I can observe every scar and blemish etched on their murky-blue skin.
+For a moment my heart goes out to each one of them as I imagine the chaos and turmoil they must have encountered in their lives out in the wild ocean.

 And whilst my body is begging me to climb back onto the boat, I know I must make the most of this opportunity.